Icons

 ]

-The icon name needs to be prefixed to avoid collision with other icons.
+Prefix each icon name to avoid collisions with other icons.

 Each icon must define a path, either as a string or a dynamic import as shown above.
 This file must be a JavaScript file containing a default export of an SVG string.
-See an example of this in the code snippet below.
+See an example below:

 export default `<svg ...></svg>`;

-The umb-icon element is automatically able to consume any registered icon.
+The `umb-icon` element can automatically consume any registered icon.